Rohit Saraf

-Rohit Suresh Saraf (born 8 December 1996) is an Indian actor who primarily works in Hindi films and web series.
-He began his career on television and made his film debut with a supporting role in Dear Zindagi (2016).
-He went on to feature in the Norwegian film What Will People Say (2017), the comedy-drama Hichki (2018), the biopic The Sky Is Pink (2019), the black comedy Ludo (2020), and the thriller Vikram Vedha (2022).
-Since 2020, he has starred in the Netflix romantic comedy series Mismatched.
+Rohit Suresh Saraf (born on 8 December 1996) is an Indian actor who primarily works in Hindi films and television.
+He began his career on television and made his film debut with the comedy drama Dear Zindagi (2016).
+Saraf is best known for the comedy drama Hichki (2018), the biopic The Sky Is Pink (2019), the dark comedy Ludo (2020), and the romantic comedy Ishq Vishk Rebound (2024) and Sunny Sanskari Ki Tulsi Kumari (2025).
+He is widely recognized with his portrayal of Rishi in the Netflix romantic comedy series Mismatched (2020–2024).
+In 2025, Saraf was placed by Forbes Asia in their 30 Under 30.

 Early life

-Rohit Saraf was born on 8 December 1996 in Kathmandu, Nepal into an Indian family.
-He moved back with his family to Delhi when he was five.
-He was then raised in Delhi but moved to Mumbai when he started modelling.
+Rohit Saraf was born on 8 December 1996 in Kathmandu, Nepal into an Marwari-Nepali family.
+He later moved back with his family to Delhi, being raised there.
+At the age of 15, he moved alone to Mumbai to pursue his late father's dream to make him an actor.

 His father, Suresh Saraf, died when Rohit was 12 years old.
-He completed his early education at the Saint Francis D'Assisi High School.
-He then went to St. Xavier’s College, Mumbai for graduation.
+He had only completed his 10th standard before focusing on his passion of becoming an actor.